vsepohui/muicie_perl/README.md

 * Desk.pl - new modern code for concatinating integer part on bill with partincal!
 * Desk.pas - modern Pascal code for billing!

-Code for Mighty Screen Chips Firmware:
+Code for Power Screen Chips Firmware:

-* Mighty_Screen.pas - basecode for Firmware of Mighty Screens!
+* Power_Screen.pas - basecode for Firmware of Power Screens!
-* Mighty_Screen.pl - same code for CPU Video Cards (LOL!)
+* Power_Screen.pl - same code for CPU Video Cards (LOL!)

 Code for Water System: